Git Version Control System

 If the GitPush SSH key needs to be removed from an environment, follow these steps to delete a key.

 - Log in to the User Portal

-- Click on the environment name you wish to add the SSH key to
+- Click on the environment name to remove the Git user key from

 - Click Git push